willyyeremi/unilever-scraping-etl/README.md

 This is the repository for data pipeline.

 ## Precaution
-- set [[https://github.com/willyyeremi/unilever-scrapper-database|database first]], so the component can run.
+- set [database](https://github.com/willyyeremi/unilever-scrapper-database) first, so the component can run.
 - run start-container.bat first to set up needed component.

 ## Pipeline